 • Initializes all components in the dependency container

-• Atomically updates the dependency graph when changes are made.
+• Atomically updates the dependency container when changes are made.

 • Performs a Graceful Shutdown when a SIGTERM signal is received.